Police exclude political parties from protest march

 She questioned the efficacy of leaders listening to their constituents without a means for the public to engage openly, reaffirming the commitment to peaceful and proactive expression.

-The march in Suva served as a protest against Japan’s decision to discharge Fukushima nuclear wastewater into the Pacific Ocean.
+The march in Suva served as a protest against Japan’s decision to discharge Fukushima’s nuclear wastewater into the Pacific Ocean.

 Acting Commissioner Juki Fong Chew states that the police decision to exclude political parties from the march was based on one of the permit conditions, a stipulation agreed upon by the permit holders and representatives from NGOs.